 In September 2015, a bankruptcy petition was filed against Healthcare Real Estate Partners, LLC ("HCRE") by the investors in Healthcare Real Estate Fund, LLC and Healthcare Real Estate Qualified Purchasers Fund, LLC (collectively, the "Funds").
 HCRE did not timely respond to the involuntary petition and the Bankruptcy Court entered an Order of Relief making HCRE a debtor in bankruptcy.
 As a result, HCRE was removed as manager under the Funds' operating agreement.
 Thereafter the Company became the manager of the Funds and purchased the investors' interests in the Funds for approximately \$0.9 million.
 Following the subsequent dismissal of the involuntary bankruptcy petition filed against it, HCRE filed a motion for attorneys' fees and damages and a separate complaint for violation of the automatic stay against the petitioning creditors and the Company in the United States Bankruptcy Court of the District of Delaware.
 The Bankruptcy Court granted a motion to dismiss the complaint for violation of the automatic stay filed jointly by the petitioning creditors and us, and dismissed the complaint with prejudice.
 HCRE appealed the Bankruptcy Court's decision to the United States District Court for the District of Delaware which affirmed the Bankruptcy Court's dismissal of the complaint in a decision dated September 9, 2018.
 On October 11, 2018, HCRE appealed the District Court's decision affirming the Bankruptcy Court's dismissal of the complaint to the United States Court of Appeals for the Third Circuit.
 On October 22, 2019, the Third Circuit granted HCRE's appeal, reversing the District Court and holding that HCRE could assert the adversary complaint seeking damages for violation of the automatic stay.
 The Company filed a Petition for Rehearing on November 5, 2019 asserting that HCRE is not entitled to assert a claim for damages for violation of the automatic stay.
 This Petition was denied and the mandate was issued sending the matter back to the Bankruptcy Court.
 The Bankruptcy Court held a status conference on February 4, 2021, and subsequently entered scheduling orders to govern discovery and pretrial matters, and discovery is ongoing.
 The parties have filed dispositive motions, including a motion filed by the Company and the petitioning creditors for judgment on the pleadings.
 On February 4, 2022, the Bankruptcy Court entered an order denying the motion for judgment on the pleadings on the basis that the Bankruptcy Court would consider the points raised therein after trial.
 The Bankruptcy Court also entered an order denying HCRE's motion to dismiss certain counterclaims and severing certain other counterclaims asserted by the petitioning creditors and the Company against HCRE on jurisdictional grounds, with the effect that such counterclaims may be pursued in the United States District Court.
-The Bankruptcy Court subsequently entered a further amended scheduling order, directing that remaining discovery be completed by May 15, 2022 and scheduling a final pretrial conference for August 17, 2022.
-Based on the assessment by management of the numerous legal arguments that can be raised on this claim, the Company believes that a loss is currently not probable or estimable under ASC 450, "Contingencies", and as of December 31, 2021 no accrual has been made with regard to the claim.
-We will continue to vigorously defend ourselves against all of HCRE's remaining alleged claims.
+Trial in the Bankruptcy Court was conducted on January 9 and 10, 2023, with final concluding arguments presented on January 19, 2023.
+At the conclusion of the trial, the Bankruptcy Court took the matter under advisement and has not yet issued a decision.
+Based on the assessment by management, the Company believes that a loss is currently not probable or estimable under ASC 450, "Contingencies", and as of December 31, 2022 and 2021 no accrual has been made with regard to the claim.